wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 When food is thrown out, it sits in landfills and releases methane as it rots, which you'll remember is extra bad.
 On top of that, when you account for all the energy, agricultural inputs, and more involved in growing all that food that went to waste, food waste is about 6% of global emissions.

-Armed with a few techniques, you can find ways to use ingredients when they’re past their prime and avoid the landfill.
+Armed with a few techniques, you can find ways to use ingredients when they’re past their prime and avoid the dump.

 ## grateful dead